 This one doesn’t go out to your secret crush.
 Take time this Valentine’s Day to acknowledge the people you love—and not necessarily in a romantic way.
 Text a friend you haven’t talked to in a while, make a point of acknowledging a colleague’s hard work, or give your parents a call.
 Even on date night, we promise they’ll want to hear from you!

-Even if no one’s buying you chocolate, you can still indulge (without just eating ice cream on the couch).
+Even if no one’s buying you chocolate, you can still indulge in a fancier way than eating ice cream on the couch (not that there’s anything wrong with that).
 Get to work in the kitchen making homemade chocolate-covered strawberries, cookies, or single-serving lava cake.
 You’ll get to enjoy the sweetest parts of the holiday while keeping your mind off your singleness.
 Bring your treats to the office the next day to be everyone’s new favorite coworker, or invite friends over to help bake (and eat!) your creations.
 You could also treat yourself to one of these 15 gifts to give yourself if you’re single on Valentine’s Day.